tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <a name="ref_138">138</a>: More on Victor’s work can be seen in the excellent documentary on YouTube “**The Secrets of Water, The Documentary of Viktor Schauberger "Comprehend and Copy Nature**”, <https://www.youtube.com/watch?v=XyOGdjWDVM4>

 <a name="ref_139">139</a>: Martin-Fischer-Harthun, “**Experimente mit Leitungswasser**”, 1997.
 This is a difficult paper to find online.
 The original can be purchased at <https://www.fischer-wirbelwasser.de/shop/buecher.html>

+<a name="ref_140">140</a>: **"The anthropic universe"**.
+Science Show.
+18 February 2006.

+<a name="ref_141">141</a>: Folger, Tim. **“Eminent Physicist John Wheeler Says He Has Only Enough Time Left to Work on One Idea: That Human Consciousness Shapes Not Only the Present but the Past as Well.”** Discover Magazine, June 1, 2002. http://discovermagazine.com/2002/jun/featuniverse#.UvxOUrTVdnA.

+<a name="ref_142">142</a>:  **“Consciousness in the Universe: A Review of the 'Orch OR' Theory.”** Physics of Life Reviews.
+Elsevier, August 20, 2013. https://www.sciencedirect.com/science/article/pii/S1571064513001188?via=ihub.

+<a name="ref_143">143</a> [(src)](#rev_143): This idea, and much more, is discussed at length in a 82 volume edition of great works that question the nature of existence.
+Glattfelder, James B. Information, **Consciousness, Reality: How a New Understanding of the Universe Can Help Answer Age-Old Questions of Existence**.
+Cham: Springer International Publishing, 2019.
+Available online at https://link.springer.com/bookseries/5342